ietf-wg-cellar/matroska-specification/attachments.md

 Matroska supports storage of related files and data in the Attachments Top-Level Element.
 Attachments can be used to store related cover art, font files, transcripts, reports, error recovery files, picture or text-based annotations, copies of specifications, or other ancilliary files related to the Segment.

+`Matroska Readers` MUST NOT execute files stored as Attachments.

 ## Cover Art

 This section defines a set of guidelines for the storage of cover art in Matroska files.
 A `Matroska Reader` MAY use embedded cover art to display a representation still-image depiction of the multimedia contents of the Matroska file.